 Scholars in the humanities should insist on that specificity.
-Summing up my argument: their concern is with topics of study that (1) are, or at least have the potential to be, meaningful to human beings in and for themselves; because (2) they are experienced as possessing some kind of quality - difficult as it may be to catch or define - that refuses to be quantified, commodified, or explained in terms of something other than itself; and that (3) are historical and hence contingent products of human culture.
+Summing up my argument: their concern is with topics of study that (1) are, or at least have the potential to be, meaningful to human beings in and for themselves; because (2) they are experienced as possessing some kind of quality - difficult as it may be to catch or define - that refuses to be quantified, commodified, or explained in terms of something other than itself; and that (3) are historical and therefore contingent products of human culture.
 This last point means that in the humanities, at least as I see them, our concern is not primarily with patterns and regularities but with the unique and irreplaceable.
-In trying to understand such topics, scholars in the humanities may use each and every method available to them, and often enough these will involve explanations of some kind or another; however, the goal as I see it is not to reach some final conclusion, some future moment of agreement that "now we understand completely," everything has been explained and so our work is done.
-On the contrary, as finite human beings with finite human minds but an infinite capacity of imagination, we are trying to grasp products of human consciousness and ingenuity that are likewise finite and unique but have infinite complexity and depth too.
-Just as there is no such thing as the final and decisive interpretation of a Beethoven symphony, there is no such thing as final and decisive understanding in the humanities.
-But just as there are good and bad interpretations of a piece of music, in the humanities we have the whole range from utter misunderstandings via mediocre or superficial ways of understanding to deep and impressive understandings that give us knowledge of superior quality.
+In their efforts to understand, scholars in the humanities may use each and every method available to them, and often enough these will involve explanations of some kind or another; however, the goal as I see it is not to reach some final conclusion, some future moment of agreement that "now we understand completely," everything has been explained and therefore our work is done.
+On the contrary, as finite human beings with finite human minds but an infinite capacity of imagination, we are trying to grasp products of human consciousness and creative ingenuity that are likewise finite and unique but have infinite complexity and depth as well.
+Just as there is no such thing as the final and decisive interpretation of a Beethoven symphony or a Thomas Mann novel or a painting by Picasso, there is no such thing as final and decisive understanding in the humanities.
+That is not their weakness, but their strength.
+However, just as there are good and bad interpretations of a piece of music, in actual humanities research we encounter the entire spectrum between utter misunderstandings, mediocre or superficial ways of understanding, to deep and impressive understandings that give us knowledge and insight of superior quality.